-- 3.2 Unallocated Government sites subject to modern land grant conditions, including those intended for public housing development to be implemented by the Housing Authority, would only be designated as "CDA" in special circumstances, where control on the design and layout of development is necessary because of special site constraints or the special character of the area. - 3.3 Sites covered by an Urban Renewal Authority (URA) Development Scheme or an urban improvement scheme of the Hong Kong Housing Society (HKHS) are normally designated "CDAs" to, inter alia, prevent piecemeal development/redevelopment which would pre-empt optimum comprehensive redevelopment and urban restructuring. - 3.4 Since fragmented land ownership will affect the prospect of implementation of "CDAs", CDA sites involving private land, other than those of URA or HKHS, are normally expected to have a major portion of the private land under single ownership at the time of designation but each site will be considered on its individual merits.
-Since designation affect the may third party development/redevelopment right, the proponent would be required to indicate the land under his ownership and that he has plans to acquire the remaining portion for comprehensive development. - 3.5 In the designation of "CDA" zoning land ownership should only be one of the considerations weighed against many other factors, such as, the need to facilitate urban renewal and restructuring of land uses in the old urban areas and to provide incentives for phasing out of incompatible and non-conforming uses.
-Particularly, in the case of the URA development schemes and the urban improvement schemes of HKHS, where the mechanisms for land acquisition are available, land ownership will not be an overriding factor.
+- 3.2 Unallocated Government sites subject to modern land grant conditions, including those intended for public housing development to be implemented by the Housing Authority, would only be designated as "CDA" in special circumstances, where control on the design and layout of development is necessary because of special site constraints or the special character of the area. - 3.3 Sites covered by an Urban Renewal Authority (URA) Land Development Corporation (LDC) Development Scheme or an urban improvement scheme of the Hong Kong Housing Society (HKHS) are normally designated "CDAs" to, inter alia, prevent piecemeal development/redevelopment which would pre-empt optimum comprehensive redevelopment and urban restructuring. - 3.4 Since fragmented land ownership will affect the prospect of implementation of "CDAs", CDA sites involving private land, other than those of the URALDC or HKHSthe Housing Society, are normally expected to have a major portion of the private land under single ownership at the time of designation but each site will be considered on its individual merits.
+Since the designation may affect third party development/redevelopment right, the proponent would be required to indicate the land under his ownership and that he has plans to acquire the remaining portion for comprehensive development. - 3.5 In the designation of "CDA" zoning land ownership should only be one of the considerations weighed against many other factors, such as, the need to facilitate urban renewal and restructuring of land uses in the old urban areas and to provide incentives for phasing out of incompatible and non-conforming uses.
+Particularly, in the case of the URALDC development schemes and the urban improvement schemes of HKHSthe Hong Kong Housing Society, where the mechanisms for land acquisition are available, land ownership will not be an overriding factor.